Really Bad Sequel Ideas That (Thankfully) Never Got Made

 7. A Rambo sequel where he fights a chemically-engineered super soldier

-The Rambo franchise returned in 2008 with the fourth installment, Rambo.
-The movie wasn’t a huge hit, but it did well enough that the studio soon began talking about a sequel.
-But the plot would have been absolutely bonkers.
+The Rambo franchise returned in 2008 with the fourth installment, which was just called Rambo.
+The movie wasn’t a huge hit, but it did well enough that the studio soon began talking about a sequel, the plot of which would have been absolutely bonkers.

 In 2009, Sylvester Stallone told Aint it Cool News that the new Rambo would involve a military installation in the Pacific Northwest doing scientific experiments on soldiers.
 They create the ultimate killing machine, which Rambo has to hunt down and kill.
 It would be pretty weird for the Rambo series to suddenly get into sci-fi territory, but thankfully, the sequel never happened.